Security-Onion-Solutions/securityonion-docs/introduction.rst

 Full Packet Capture
 ~~~~~~~~~~~~~~~~~~~

 Full packet capture is like a video camera for your network, but better because not only can it tell us who came and went, but also exactly where they went and what they brought or took with them (exploit payloads, phishing emails, file exfiltration).
 It’s a crime scene recorder that can tell us a lot about the victim and the white chalk outline of a compromised host on the ground.
 There is certainly valuable evidence to be found on the victim’s body, but evidence at the host can be destroyed or manipulated; the camera doesn't lie, is hard to deceive, and can capture a bullet in transit.
-Full packet capture is recorded by :ref:`stenographer`.
+Full packet capture can be written to disk using either :ref:`stenographer` or :ref:`suricata`.

 File Analysis
 ~~~~~~~~~~~~~